Loading...

 finding acceleration on a v-t graph-solution

-(b) As the graph shows, there is no change in the vertical axis which is the same as the change in the car's velocity $\Delta v=0$.
-So, the slope in this time interval is zero or the car's velocity does not change with time.
+(b) As the graph shows, there is no change in the vertical axis, which is the same as the change in the car's velocity $\Delta v=0$.
+So, the slope in this time interval is zero, meaning the car's velocity does not change with time.

 To find the slope of the tangent line at point $A$ or the instantaneous acceleration at time $t=1.5\,{\rm s}$, select two arbitrary points in this interval and compute its slope.

 Now, we want to find the instantaneous acceleration at point $C$.
-In this interval, the line segment is horizontal so $\Delta v=0$ and the slope is zero.
-So, at each point in the time interval of $[2\,{\rm s},4\,{\rm s}]$, the instantaneous acceleration is zero.
+In this interval, the line segment is horizontal, so $\Delta v=0$ and the slope is zero.
+Therefore, at each point in the time interval of $[2\,{\rm s},4\,{\rm s}]$, the instantaneous acceleration is zero.

-One of the important information that is extracted from a velocity-time graph, is the direction of motion.
-In the next, we will find this direction by a velocity-versus-graph.
+One of the important pieces of information that can be extracted from a velocity-time graph is the direction of motion.
+Next, we will find this direction by a velocity-versus graph.

 Example (2): The velocity vs. time graph for an object moving along a straight path is shown below.
 Discuss the direction of the motion throughout the path.